 - A tile can be split to create nested columns so many more layout are possible without having to edit the JSON.

-- Moving tiles is easier now because a four-way arrowhead is shown when hovering in the tile title area, and a thumbnail of the tile is shown so you can more easily see a grey area indicating where the tile can be dropped.
+- Moving tiles is easier now because a four-way arrowhead is shown when hovering in the tile title area, and a thumbnail of the tile is shown so you can more easily see a gray area indicating where the tile can be dropped.

 - There is no delete column button, instead delete or move the individual tiles until the column (or row) is empty and automatically removed.